ansys/pydpf-post/docs/source/user_guide/extending_to_core.rst

 DPF-Core is equipped to access data from Ansys solver result files as well as third-party formats.
 Various `operators
 <https://dpfdocs.pyansys.com/operator_reference.html>`_ are available to
 facilitate data manipulation and transformation.
-DPF-Core allows arbitrarily complex workflows to be assembled from simpler building blocks, by chaining together operators.
+DPF-Core allows you to arbitrarily assemble complex workflows from simpler building blocks by chaining together operators.
 The data in DPF is represented by physics-agnostic mathematical quantities described in a self-sufficient entity called a :class:`Field <ansys.dpf.core.field.Field>`.